 7-Day Typing Plan: Boost Your Speed and Accuracy

-If you’re new to typing metrics, start here first: What is WPM?.
+If you are new to typing metrics, start here first: What Is WPM?.
 Then use our Typing Speed Test to measure your baseline before Day 1.

-Quick action: Take a 1-minute Typing Speed Test now, then follow the plan for 7 days and compare your Day 1 vs Day 7 results (WPM + accuracy).
+Quick action: Take a 1-minute Typing Speed Test now, then follow this plan for 7 days and compare your Day 1 and Day 7 results for both WPM and accuracy.

 ✅ Before You Start: 3 Rules That Make This Plan Work